-Hot chocolate and chocolate milk are not the ideal beverage choices for staying awake.
+Hot cocoa/chocolate and chocolate milk are not the ideal beverage choices for staying awake.
 Most contain just 5mg caffeine, and there’s actually more caffeine in most decaf coffee drinks.

 If you’re trying to wake up in the morning or pull an all-nighter, drinking coffee can definitely help.
 Compared to solid chocolate and chocolate beverages, it definitely has the greatest ability to induce wakefulness and boost energy.